-Petro Atletico through to Basketball Africa League final
+Monastir into BAL final after knocking out champions Zamalek

-Basketball Africa League: Angola's Petro Atletico into final
+Basketball Africa League: US Monastir to meet Petro Atletico in final

 Last updated on .From the section Sport Africa

-Petro Atletico have reached the final of the second edition of the Basketball Africa League.
+Monastir were beaten 76-63 in last year's final by the Cairo side.

-The Angolan club beat Cameoon's Forces Armees et Police (FAP) 88-74 in their semi-final at the ongoing play-offs in Kigali, Rwanda.
+Earlier, Petro Atletico - hailing from the home of the record 11-time continental champions - reached the final in only BAL's second edition.

-Petro will now face either defending champions Zamalek of Egypt or last year's runners-up Tunisia's US Monastir in the final on Saturday.
+The Angolan club beat Cameroon's Forces Armees et Police (FAP) 88-74 in the day's first semi-final at the ongoing play-offs.

-The two sides meet in the second semi-final on Wednesday (tip-off 19:30 GMT).
+The final week of BAL has been played in a knock-out format after two regional leagues, the Nile and Sahara Conferences, earlier in the year.

-Petro and FAP had met in the Nile Conference last month, with the Angolan outfit winning 73-60.
+Petro and FAP met in the Nile Conference last month, with the Angolan outfit winning 73-60.

-This time the Angolans dominated the first three periods winning all three to open up a gap of 22 points going into the final 10 minutes.
+This time the Angolans dominated the first three periods, winning all of them to open up a 22-point gap going into the final 10 minutes.

 The Cameroonians won the final period 27-19 but it was not enough to overturn the deficit and saw Petro reach the final.